carmengmz/circRNA/README.md

 As a result we will get a text file <b>outfile</b> with the circRNAs identified in our reads.

 To automate the detection of circRNAs in all samples, the [Findcrna.R](https://github.com/carmengmz/circRNA/blob/master/src/Findcrna.R) script has been implemented.
-The script is designed to work with paired-end reads.
 The dependencies are the following (must be able to be executed directly in the working directory):

 - [BWA-MEM Aligner](http://bio-bwa.sourceforge.net/)
 - [Perl](https://www.perl.org/)